waggle-sensor/summer2024/khan/README.md

 ## July 2nd

+- Continue dense captioning application for edge and querying application for cloud.
+- Continue designing and gathering details for poster and presentation.

+## July 3rd

 - Uploaded all materials to GitHub and Google Drive.

-## July 3rd

 ## July 4th